MundoDele Spanish Grammar

 What is the difference between que and lo que?

 Que usually connects to a specific noun, as in el libro que leí.
-Lo que refers to an idea or “what”, as in lo que quiero.
+Lo que refers to an idea or means “what”, as in lo que quiero.

 When do Spanish relative clauses use commas?